zephyrproject-rtos/zephyr/doc/doxygen/doxygen_guidelines.rst

-.. _In-Code Documentation Guidelines:
+.. _code_documentation_guidelines:

 In-Code Documentation Guidelines
 ################################

 Follow these guidelines to document your code using comments.
+The |project|
+follows the Javadoc Doxygen comments style.
 We provide examples on how to comment different parts of the code.
 Files, functions, defines, structures, variables and type definitions must be documented.

 We have grouped the guidelines according to the object that is being documented.
-Read the information regarding all elements carefully since each type of object provides further details as to how to document the code as a whole.
+Read sections carefully since each object provides further details as to how to document the code as a whole.

 These simple rules apply to all the code that you wish to include in the documentation:

 #.
 Start and end a comment block with :literal:`/**` and :literal:`*/`

+#.
+Start each line of the comment with :literal:` * `

 #.
 Use \@ for all Doxygen special commands.